 Workflows as code

-With Workflows as code, you can treat your Workflows like other production assets; this feature allows you to manage Workflows through .
+Workflows allow you to run sequential actions and increase efficiency across development workflows.
+With Workflows as code, you can treat your Workflows like other production assets; this feature allows you to manage Workflows through GitOps.
 Each Workflow has its own YAML file.

-When GitOps is enabled, changes made to Workflows will appear in .
+When GitOps is enabled, changes made to Workflows will appear in GitOps logs.

 Managing Workflows in both GitOps and the Cortex UI

-When you , it only affects Workflows that are created via GitOps.
-You will still be able to edit Workflows via the Cortex UI if they were not created or edited through GitOps.
+When you enable GitOps editing for Workflows, it only affects Workflows that are backed by a YAML file.
+You will still be able to create and delete Workflows via the Cortex UI, and you can still edit a Workflow via the UI if it is not being managed through GitOps.

 View GitOps-managed Workflows in Cortex